Effective Date: May 9, 2021

 You can also control Flash cookies which we may use on certain websites and applications from time to time by clicking here.
 Why?
 Because Flash cookies cannot be controlled through your browser settings.
 Choices you make are both browser and device-specific.

-Here are some of the types of information collected when visiting Bigfoot’s website:
+Here are some of the types of personal information collected when visiting Bigfoot’s website:

-Log data: When you use the website and the application, our servers automatically record information (“log data”), including information that your browser sends whenever you visit an website or app or your mobile app sends when you are using it.
+Log data: When you use the website and the application, our servers automatically record information (“log data”), including information that your browser sends whenever you visit a website or an application or your mobile application sends when you are using it.
 This log data may include your Internet Protocol address, the address of the webpages you visited that had Bigfoot features, browser type and settings, the date and time of your request, how you used website and cookie data.

 These advertising companies may also use these types of technologies to recognize you across the devices you use, such as a mobile phone or a laptop, and serve you ads on websites you visit and applications you use.

 Retargeting: One way in which we deliver more meaningful advertisements is through a common form of online advertising known as “retargeting” or “re-marketing.”
 Retargeting works by serving ads on one site based on an individual’s online activities on a different, unrelated site.
 For example, if you look at carrying case products on the website, you may later see an advertisement for carrying case products when you visit third-party sites.
 To do this, Bigfoot or its advertising vendors may use a device ID, cookie, pixel, web beacon or similar technology placed by Bigfoot or our third-party vendor when you visit Bigfoot’s website or applications or third-party websites or applications.
 The placing of these cookies or other technologies on your device may enable you to be identified across multiple websites.
 You should consult the privacy policies of our vendors and other websites that you visit to understand how they collect and use your data.